Elvis Movies: JAILHOUSE ROCK

 Until It’s Time For You To Go: Elvis keeps the pace slow.
 This was one of his singles in 1972, and it wasn’t a good choice.
 His voice sure is pretty on it, though.
 I wasn’t even born when Elvis performed this show, but how I wish I could have somehow been there.
 I was only two when Elvis died, so never had the chance to see him in concert.
 In some ways, you could say my intense fandom of Elvis Presley is due to him being ripped away from the world too soon… and this has all been my quest to experience what it would have been like to witness Elvis first-hand.

 Polk Salad Annie: Here we go!
 Elvis picks the pace back up.
-My first complaint as far as the mix on this CD, though, is that Jerry Scheff is way too buried in the mix on this song.
-This song is a showcase for Jerry on bass, but you can barely hear him.
-James dominates in the mix.
-Now, I love some James Burton, but this is Jerry’s song.
-Anyway, you’ll recognize this performance from the movie, too.
-It is great to hear the Sweet Inspirations at least – as this is a showcase song at times for them as well.
+This song is a showcase for Jerry Scheff on bass.
+You’ll recognize this performance from the movie, too.
+It is great to hear the Sweet Inspirations – as this is a showcase song at times for them as well.

 “I’d like to do a few oldies but goodies for you, ladies and gentlemen,” Elvis says before launching into “Love Me.”
 I believe this is the first time I’ve heard Elvis use that phrase – and about his own classic songs at that.